-Lead acid batteries come under the secondary battery.
+Lead-acid batteries can be classified as secondary batteries.
 The chemical reactions that occur in secondary cells are reversible.
-The reaction uses an ingredient known as reactant when the battery delivers current that can be reproduced by passing current through the cell in opposite direction.
+The reactants that generate an electric current in these batteries (via chemical reactions) can be regenerated by passing current through the battery (recharging).

-The chemical process of extracting current from a secondary battery which is forward reaction is called discharge.
+The chemical process of extracting current from a secondary battery (forward reaction) is called discharging.
 The method of regenerating active material is called charging.

 Sealed Lead Acid Battery

-The sealed lead acid battery consists of six cells mounted side by side in a single case.
-The cells are coupled together, and each 2.0V cell adds up to the 12.0V overall capacity of the battery.
-Lead-acid batteries are too heavy, but still better than the lightweight options because lead acid batteries can deliver large surges of electricity required to start a cold automobile engine.
+- The sealed lead-acid battery consists of six cells mounted side by side in a single case.
+The cells are coupled together, and each 2.0V cell adds up to the overall 12.0V capacity of the battery.

-When the battery is discharged, it acts as a galvanic cell, and the following reaction occurs.
+When the battery is discharged, it acts as a galvanic cell and the following chemical reaction occurs.

 Lead Acid Battery Charging

-The worst thing that can happen to a car battery is to spend its maximum time in discharged state.
-This forms a lot of lead sulfate to build up that it is next to impossible to remove.
-That’s the reason the lead acid batteries must be charged as soon as possible to prevent building up of lead sulfate.
+When car batteries spend considerable durations of time in their discharged states, the lead sulfate build-up may become extremely difficult to remove.
+This is the reason why lead-acid batteries must be charged as soon as possible (to prevent building up of lead sulfate).
 Charging of the lead batteries is usually done by providing an external current source.

 While recharging, the automobile battery functions like an electrolytic cell.
 The energy required to drive the recharging comes from an external source, such as an engine of a car.
-It is also important to note that overcharging of the battery should not take place.
-If it does, the byproducts like oxygen and hydrogen gas formed will escape, and that will be a loss to the battery.
+It is also important to note that overcharging of the battery could result in the formation of by-products such as hydrogen gas and oxygen gas.
+These gases tend to escape from the battery, resulting in the loss of reactants.